 These exhibitions will allow the public to approach new themes that are specific to the experimental and innovative dynamics of Art Nouveau.

-The return of the original works to their original setting, the temporary exhibitions with contemporary and innovative scenography and the birth of a private-public partnership will make this inauguration one of the most important events of 2022.
+The return of the original works to their original setting, the temporary exhibitions with contemporary and innovative scenography and the birth of a private-public partnership will make this inauguration one of the most important cultural events of the year.

 1, avenue de la jonction